FAQ

 Don’t see your question answered here?
 Contact us and we’ll be happy to help.

-Keep in mind that any document could potentially have genealogical clues.
-You may get lucky and find the smoking gun document that names the parents, but you might not.
+Second, with no disrepect intended, you may be asking the wrong question.
+The excting thing about genealogy is that any document could potentially have genealogical clues.
+It would be great if you got lucky and found the smoking gun document that names the parents, but you might not.
 This is where genealogy feels like detective work.
 The fun comes from following the clues.
 Who gave that affidavit?
 Was it a brother, uncle, or neighbor?
+Or maybe even a parent?
 Did someone mention a birthplace or former residence?
+If so, you may have found new places to research.
 A single witness statement can open the door to a brand-new discovery.
+Civil War pension files are fantastic resources for new clues.
+Even if you don't get the names of the parents, you may find clues that can help lead you to that answer.
+We hear from people all the time who tell us that these files opened up doors that led to that big breakthroughs in their research.

 Where can I find a photo of my Civil War ancestor?

-There’s no central collection of soldier photos.
-If your ancestor sat for one, it probably stayed in the family or wound up in a local historical society.
+Unfortunately, the government/military didn't take photos of Civil War soldiers, so that means that there’s no central collection of soldier photos at the National Archives.
+If your soldier sat for one, it probably stayed in the family or wound up in a local historical society.
 Sometimes descendants post them on sites like Ancestry.com.

-As for pension files, out of thousands we’ve worked with, we’ve seen fewer than 20 that had photos inside.
+As for finding photos at the National Archives, out of thousands of files we’ve worked with, we’ve seen fewer than 20 that had photos inside.
 Rare, but when it happens, it’s a gem.

 What types of records are at the National Archives about Union soldiers?